Neuroscience of sleep: Correlates of sleep

 One of the important questions in sleep research is clearly defining the sleep state.
 This problem arises because sleep was traditionally defined as a state of consciousness and not as a physiological state, thus there was no clear definition of what minimum set of events constitute sleep and distinguish it from other states of partial or no consciousness.
 The problem of making such a definition is complicated because it needs to include a variety of modes of sleep found across different species.

 At a symptomatic level, sleep is characterized by lack of reactivity to sensory inputs, low motor output, diminished conscious awareness and rapid reversibility to wakefulness.
 However, to translate these into a biological definition is difficult because no single pathway in the brain is responsible for the generation and regulation of sleep.
 One of the earliest proposals was to define sleep as the deactivation of the cerebral cortex and the thalamus because of near lack of response to sensory inputs during sleep.
 However, this was invalidated because both regions are active in some phases of sleep.
 In fact, it appears that the thalamus is only deactivated in the sense of transmitting sensory information to the cortex.

 Some of the other observations about sleep included decrease of sympathetic activity and increase of parasympathetic activity in non-REM sleep, and increase of heart rate and blood pressure accompanied by decrease in homeostatic response and muscle tone during REM sleep.
 However, these symptoms are not limited to sleep situations and do not map to specific physiological definitions.

 More recently, the problem of definition has been addressed by observing overall brain activity in the form of characteristic EEG patterns.
 Each stage of sleep and wakefulness has a characteristic pattern of EEG which can be used to identify the stage of sleep.
 Waking is usually characterized by beta (12–30 Hz) and gamma (25–100 Hz) depending on whether there was a peaceful or stressful activity.
 The onset of sleep involves slowing down of this frequency to the drowsiness of alpha (8–12 Hz) and finally to theta (4–10 Hz) of Stage 1 NREM sleep.
 This frequency further decreases progressively through the higher stages of NREM and REM sleep.
 On the other hand, the amplitude of sleep waves is lowest during wakefulness (10–30μV) and shows a progressive increase through the various stages of sleep.
 Stage 2 is characterized by sleep spindles (intermittent clusters of waves at sigma frequency i.e. 12–14 Hz) and K complexes (sharp upward deflection followed by slower downward deflection).
 Stage 3 sleep has more sleep spindles.
-Stage 3 has very high amplitude delta waves (0–4 Hz) and are known as slow wave sleep.
+Stage 3 has very high amplitude delta waves (0–4 Hz) and is known as slow wave sleep.
 REM sleep is characterized by low amplitude, mixed frequency waves.
 A sawtooth wave pattern is often present.